 Blog commenting has long been a great way to interact with your favorite blogs and engage with authors and other readers.
 It’s also a great way to dig a little deeper into someone’s blog topic and ask further questions.
 But this is just scratching the surface of what blog commenting can do for you.

-I’m this post I am going to discuss blog commenting in some detail upon:
+In this post I am going to discuss blog commenting in some detail, focussing on:

 - Identifying a purpose for blog commenting.